 - Pan Guan (判官): Pan Guan means “judge” in Chinese.
 In Chinese folkloric depictions of hell, though, Pan Guan is not the actual judge but a bailiff of sorts.
 His primary duty is that of checking magical records for the purpose of listing a soul’s previous sins.

 - Yan Luo Wang (阎罗王): Yan Luo Wang is the transliteration of the Vedic name “Yama,” and is the generic title used in Chinese conversations to refer to the King of Hell.
 In the Ten Courts version of Chinese Hell, though, Yan Luo Wang specifically refers to the judge presiding over the fifth court.
 Some Chinese folktales also claim that Yan Luo Wang is none other than Bao Zheng.

 J. Other Chinese Mythological Gods and Characters From Popular Folktales, Legends, Etc.

 - Ao Guang (敖广): The Dragon King of the Eastern Ocean.
 He often appears as a semi-antagonist in Chinese folktales and fantasy sagas, most famously in Investiture of the Gods.

 - Huang Daxian (黄大仙): A Chinese folkloric God of Medicine and Healing.
-He is widely worshipped in Hong Kong, with an entire district in Kowloon named after him.
+He is widely worshiped in Hong Kong, with an entire district in Kowloon named after him.

 - Luo Shen (洛神): A daughter of Fuxi who became a goddess of the Yellow River (or Luo Shui) after drowning in it.
-She is more famously known as an apparition in Cao Zhi’s 3rd century poem.
+She is more famously remembered as the apparition in Cao Zhi’s third-century poem.